sscoconutree/BulkHashChecker-v2/README.md

 <h3>v2.1</h3>

 * Added a maximum of 500 input hash limit to cater the daily quota of non-premium VirusTotal API.
-* Added an error handling feature if maximum API daily quota has been reached.
+* Added an error handling feature if maximum API daily quota has been reached or connection to the server has been lost.
 * Improved result description and color scheme for the identified hashes.

 <h3>v2.0</h3>